Citizenship requirements for physical presence, language and knowledge changed on October 11, 2017.

 - Proof of completion of a secondary (high school) or post-secondary (college/university) program conducted in French or English either in Canada or abroad (ie: diploma, transcript, or certificate indicating successful graduation or completion)

-- Photocopies of biographical pages of passports and/or travel documents within 6 years or since you became a permanent resident
+- Photocopies of biographical pages of valid and expired passports or travel documents within 5 years or since you became a permanent resident

 - Photocopy of both sides of two (2) pieces of personal identification, one of which must have photo on it